MidCoard/MinecraftNativesDownloader/README.md

 This library is needed by java-objc-bridge, which is needed by Text2Speech.

-- libjnidispatch.jnilib

-This library is needed by jna.
-This is a specific need for fabric 1.19.2 ( at least now ).

 This tool is used to generate the above natives and their dependencies.

 ## Requirements